Museo de la Policía Federal

 This beautifully restored landmark and historic gem feels like the well-kept secret of refined local gentlemen who gather here after...

 Stepping into this large, modern lacto-ovo-vegetarian eatery will make you wonder if porteños have had enough steak already.
 Pick from...

 Museo Mitre information

-This museum is located in the colonial house where Bartolomé Mitre – Argentina’s first legitimate president elected under the constitution of 1853 – resided with his family.
+This museum is located in the colonial house where Bartolomé Mitre – Argentina’s first legitimate president elected under the constitution of 1853 – resided with his family from 1859 to 1906.
 Mitre’s term ran from 1862 to 1868, and he spent much of it leading the country’s armies against Paraguay.
 Two courtyards, salons, an office, a billiards room and Mitre’s old bedroom are part of this complex.
 Since part of the museum is open air, you may find it closed during heavy rain.